mridang/example-cognito/README.md

 While it has been around for a few years, it is still as clunky to set up as ever.

+You can't change required attributes after you create a user pool.

+Mfa can't be changed,.

 ### Demo

 To play around with Cognito, visit https://example-cognito.agarwal.la/ and